 The warm air that comes from our furnaces is nice to have, especially during cold Canadian winters, but the odors that go along with it can sometimes be unpleasant.
-While some odors are harmless others can indicate that something is seriously wrong.
+While some furnace smells are harmless others can indicate that something is seriously wrong.
 Here is a list of common furnace odors, their causes, and what you can do to keep your air smelling fresh and clean.

 Some odors may indicate a serious problem.
 If you are ever in doubt you should turn off your furnace and evacuate your home before contacting a professional to assess the situation.